resema/Notepad/_posts/2017-09-04-derivatives-with-a-computation-graph.md

 >&quot;Do not worry about your difficulties in Mathematics.
 I can assure you mine are still greater.&quot;
 ><small><cite title="Einstein">Einstein</cite></small>

-What to keep in mind regarding Calculus for Backpropagation.
+What to keep in mind regarding Calculus for Back Propagation.

 ## Introduction
 To compute derivates in Neural Networks a Computation Graph can help.
 It contains both a forward and a back propagation.